reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-let's take a look:
+Let's take a look:

 ![one-filled board](../images/tutorial/board-filled-with-ones.png)

 Oh no!
-We lost the numbered squares we had before.
+You lost the numbered squares you had before.
 Now each square says "1".
-To fix this, we will use **props** to pass the value each square should have from the parent component (`Board`) to the child component (`Square`).
+To fix this, you will use **props** to pass the value each square should have from the parent component (`Board`) to the child component (`Square`).

 Update the Square component to take the `value` prop as a argument and use the value to display the correct number: